 We’d lived here about 10 years before I ever saw the turkeys.
 Lately they have been more visibly present and I’ve been hearing them gobble.
 About a week ago, when we were out walking I spotted several turkey feathers.
 They are beautiful.
 They evoke memories and hopes of autumn, my favorite time of year.
 Some of the feathers are downy and small.
 Others remind me of the iridescent feathers of a peacock, not quite as showy, but beautiful nonetheless.
 Some have stripes, some are a lovely shade of orange, kind of a russet color.

-Over the past week and a half, I’ve found on average 10-20 feathers a day.
-It feels like Christmas morning to go out on a walk and find these beauties.
-Then I found a crow feather.
+Over the past week and a half, I’ve seen on average 10-20 feathers a day.
+It feels like Christmas morning to go out on a walk and everywhere you look you see these beauties.
+Among them was a crow feather.
 Richly purpley black.
 The hawk feathers, striped brown and white.
 One day I counted no less than 30 feathers.
 Hawk feathers are said to mean strength and vision.
 Crow feathers symbolize letting go of the past, transformation, skill and balance.
 Turkey feathers are said to be signs of fertility and abundance.
 All of these qualities are important to me as I’ve been working on making some changes and creating an oracle deck.
 The abundance of turkey feathers had me worried at first that something had happened to the turkeys but I’ve seen them and there are quite a few of them so I think they are OK.

 I’m not sure why feathers are raining down and I know this will not last.
-It feels like a gift from the universe and I’ll be a bit sad when I stop finding them.
+It feels like a gift from the universe and I’ll be a bit sad when they stop appearing.
 The discoveries have added a new, exciting element to my walks.
-I’m looking forward to creating fans with the feathers.
 What an unexpected gift and blessing.